 So a bunch of French National Guardsmen and some fédérés forcibly removed folks from the old gunpowder factory and similar institutions, and killed them.

 It made sense at the time, sort of.
 Marat and company figured the lunatics and other prisoners might support royalists.
 Killing them removed the perceived threat.

 These days we call what happened the September Massacres.
 When we mention it at all.

 France got Napoleon next, which may have been an improvement.

 Some folks took another look at how their mentally ill neighbors were treated in the early 19th century.
 We’ve learned quite a bit since then.2 Including, I hope, a little wisdom.

 Talking about diseases isn’t why Hippocrates is famous — among history buffs, anyway.
+It’s what he thought about illness.
 He gets credit for being the first in Western civilization to say diseases have natural causes.

 The accepted belief then was that folks get sick or crazy because they’d offended some spirit, or run into a grumpy god.

 Quite a few folks believed pretty much the same thing after Hippocrates wrote his medical texts.

 Some still do, about two dozen centuries later.
 I see precious little difference between Zeus and the ‘angry God’ intermittently invoked after disasters.
 That’s yet another topic.
 (September 10, 2017; August 27, 2017)